Tuesday, March 22, 2022

 Tip #1: Replace the stock hardware.

 The most expensive guitar that I own cost about $450 new.
 That said, I did pimp it out as soon as I could afford to.
-With nearly all of my guitars (which isn't very many), I have replaced the pickups and the tuners, and in some cases, the switches and potentiometers (volume and tone).
-Control the variables that you can, such that the music can then flow without hindrance.
+With nearly all of my guitars over the years, I have replaced the pickups and the tuners, and in some cases, the switches and potentiometers (volume and tone).
+Control the variables that you can, as so the music can then flow as you want it to.

 After the tuners, the second most important thing is replacing the pickups, as that can make a huge difference in shaping the overall sound.
 Stock pickups usually suck, and using a soldering iron isn't very difficult.
 Just don't breathe in the fumes when you're doing it and be sure to unplug it when you're done.
 (That's the dad in me talking.)
 I'm sure there are videos out there to walk you through the process.